MediaComem/comem-archidep/README.md

 - [Git][git-downloads]
   - macOS users should [install the command-line tools][macos-cli]
   - Windows users should install [Git for Windows][git-for-windows]
+  - Linux users on Debian/Ubuntu-based systems can [install Git with the `sudo apt install git` command][install-git-on-linux], or with their other distributions' package managers.
 - A free [GitHub][github] account
 - [Google Chrome][chrome] (recommended, any browser with developer tools will do)
 - A free [Render][render] account